Entry and coronation of Anne of Denmark: Solomon and the Queen of Sheba

 The final pageant of the Entry took place at the East Port or Netherbow, the gate on the Royal Mile to the Canongate that leads to Holyroodhouse.
 A dialogue between Solomon and the Queen of Sheba was dramatised.
 The queen said she had come to Solomon to study his unequalled wisdom.
 She brought him the balsam that does not grow in Scotland, and thanked him for his company which was like drinking at Pallas Athena's breast.
 Solomon replied that she should always remain in his respect and honour, and so good-night.
 Then another schoolboy explained to Anne of Denmark that as the Queen of Sheba had desired to meet Solomon, so James had travelled to meet her, and now all Scotland would serve her.
 He gave Anne of Denmark the town's gift of a jewel, which was lowered from the Netherbow with a length of silk ribbon.

 Anne returned down the Canongate to Holyroodhouse, according to John Burrell, still accompanied by the 40 or 50 young men in costume as "moors".
 Adrian Damman explains that at Holyrood they tied bronze bells to the white buskins or shanks they wore on their lower legs, and began to dance, in contrast to their slow processional walk, as if they were Corybants followers of the goddess Cybele.

 After supper at Holyrood Palace, James and Anne watched a sword dance by the light of bonfires.
-Seventeen dancers wore bells and newly made suites or "stands" of Highland clothes.
+Seventeen dancers wore bells and newly made suites or "stands" of Highland clothes, made by David Paterson.